NOC-OI/containers-introduction/index.md

 :::::::::::::::::::::::::::::::::::::::::  callout

-## A note about Docker
+## A note about Podman

-Docker is a mature, robust and very widely used application.
+Podman is a mature, robust and very widely used application.
 Nonetheless, it is still under extensive development.
 New versions are released regularly often containing a range of updates and new features.